 - To comply with anti‐trust laws, export laws and trade sanctions;

-- To comply with court orders and exercise and/or defend our legal rights;
+- To comply with court orders and to exercise and/or defend our legal rights;

 - To manage and administer RiverRock’s business.

-- To strengthen our relationship with you so that we may keep you informed of our services and products that you may be interest you or your organisation.
+- To strengthen our relationship with you so that we may keep you informed of our services and products that may be of interest to you or your organisation.

 - To develop and improve our services and products.

-- To ensure content from our website is presented in the most effective way for you and your computer;
+- To ensure content from our website is presented in the most effective way for you.

 We will not use your personal data for taking automated decisions affecting you or for any purpose not stated above.